The Vaccine Research Area (AIV) is one of the key assets of Fundación FISABIO.

 Foundation of the Vaccine Research Unit.

 Center with the highest rate of recruitment of subjects in Spain, and fourth in the world in a clinical trial with a new vaccine against Herpes Zoster.

 Participation in the first European project: Enabling Knowledge Sustainability Usability and Recovery for Economic value (ENSURE).

-We start collaborating with the World Health Organisation.
+We started collaborating with the World Health Organization (WHO).